 20-minute listen

-David Rybicki and Neil Smith of the law firm K&L Gates came on the Vcheck podcast to discuss the new Department of Justice Safe Harbor Policy for voluntary self-disclosure made in connection with M&A that was announced by Deputy Attorney General Lisa Monaco on October 4, 2023.
-The new M&A Safe Harbor Policy is designed to encourage companies to voluntarily self-disclose criminal misconduct they uncover during their pre-acquisition due diligence or post acquisition during the integration phase.
+David Rybicki and Neil Smith of the law firm K&L Gates came on the Vcheck podcast to discuss the new Department of Justice Safe Harbor Policy for voluntary self-disclosure made in connection with M&A that Deputy Attorney General Lisa Monaco announced on October 4, 2023.
+The latest M&A Safe Harbor Policy encourages companies to voluntarily self-disclose criminal misconduct they uncover during their pre-acquisition due diligence or post-acquisition during the integration phase.
 Under the new policy, the Department of Justice (DOJ) will not prosecute companies that voluntarily disclose criminal misconduct within the Safe Harbor period and undertake remediation on the DOJ’s terms.
-While the new policy has ‘carrots’ designed to incentivize companies to come forward, it also presents challenges, such as only affording six months for companies to self-disclose misconduct and one-year from the date of closing to fully remediate the misconduct.
-Additionally, the policy does not apply to misconduct that is required to be disclosed by law, such as issues affecting national security.
-The incentives offered and the challenges presented by the new policy have several implications for companies seeking to be eligible for its benefits and may change how acquiring companies approach pre- and post-deal due diligence going forward.
+While the new policy has ‘carrots’ designed to incentivize companies to come forward, it also presents challenges, such as only affording six months for companies to self-disclose misconduct and one year from the date of closing to remediate the misconduct fully.
+Additionally, the policy does not apply to misconduct that must be disclosed by law, such as national security issues.
+The incentives offered, and the challenges presented by the new policy have several implications for companies seeking to be eligible for its benefits.
+They may change how acquiring companies approach pre- and post-deal due diligence.
 Below are summaries of the key takeaways from the podcast.
-You can find links to David and Neil’s contact information here (David) and here (Neil) as well as the US Policy and Regulatory Alert on the Safe Harbor Policy that the firm published on their website.
+You can find links to David and Neil’s contact information here (David) and here (Neil) , as well as the US Policy and Regulatory Alert on the Safe Harbor Policy that the firm published on their website.

 Key Highlights: